liggetm/centos-atomic-k8s/README.md

 Ansible project for deploying containerized Kubernetes services on Centos Atomic Host 7 host systems.
 This is simply a wrapper to the upstream Kubernetes deployment scripts [available here](https://github.com/kubernetes/contrib/tree/master/ansible).
 It will prepare the Atomic host system for Kubernetes, deploy a Kubernetes cluster and optionally install a Kubernetes dashboard with insecure access on the master on TCP port 8080.

-## Pre-Reqs and setup
+## Pre-Reqs and Setup

-On each Atomic host create a passwordless 'deploy' user with sudo privileges. eg;
+On each Atomic host create a password-less 'deploy' user with sudo privileges. eg;
 ```
 # useradd deploy
 # passwd deploy